mfitz/slakkit/README.md

 python main.py
 ```

-## Randomness and avoiding duplicate posts
+## Randomness and duplicate posts
-Slakkit does not keep a persistent record of which Reddit posts it has seen, meaning duplicate messages are possible.
+Slakkit does not keep and interrogate a persistent record of which Reddit posts it has seen, so duplicate messages
-However, you can do a couple of things to make it less likely that you will see duplicate messages.
-The more
+are possible, but you can do a few things to make it less likely that you will see them.

-unique subreddits you have in `slakkit_SUBREDDIT_LIST`, the less chance there will be of duplication.
-You can also
+In general, the more unique subreddits you have in `slakkit_SUBREDDIT_LIST`, the less chance there will be of duplicate
+messages, so a longer list is _usually_ better.
+However, there are circumstances where this rule of thumb does not hold,
+because subreddits with low levels of activity are more likely to return the same or a very similar list of top posts
+each time you query them.
+By contrast, the list of top posts for a very busy subreddit changes regularly.
+For this
+reason, including only, or mostly, busy subreddits in your list reduces the chance of duplicate messages.

-manipulate the contents of the list to ensure some subreddits are more likely to be randomly chosen, and therefore
+You can also ensure some subreddits are more likely to be randomly chosen, and therefore likely to be used more often,
-likely to be used more often, simply be repeating the subreddits you want to be used more often.
-For example, using
+simply by repeating the subreddits you want to favour.
+For example, using the following list makes it twice as likely
-the following list makes it twice as likely that the subreddit `IllegallySmolCats` will be chosen, meaning that over
+that the subreddit `IllegallySmolCats` will be chosen, meaning that over time you can expect twice as many posts to be
-time you can expect twice as many posts to be pulled from that subreddit compared to the others.
+pulled from that subreddit compared to the others.

 `slakkit_SUBREDDIT_LIST="IllegallySmolCats,CatsInBusinessAttire,blackcats,cats,IllegallySmolCats"`

+If `IllegallySmolCats` is a very busy subreddit relative to the others in the list, this approach would help reduce
+the chances of seeing duplicate messages.
+Outside of any concerns about duplication, you can of course also use
+this tactic when you simply want more posts from a particular subreddit.
+Maybe you just like illegally small cats.

 By default, Slakkit queries the Reddit API using a page size of 50, meaning a maximum of 50 posts from the chosen
 subreddit will be returned.
 You can override this value using the `slakkit_REDDIT_PAGE_SIZE` environmental variable,
 e.g. `slakkit_REDDIT_PAGE_SIZE=75`.
-The bigger the page size, the less chance of randomly choosing a Reddit post that
+In general, the bigger the page size, the less chance of Slakkit randomly choosing
-has already been seen.
+a Reddit post that has already been seen.

 ## Deploying to AWS Lambda
-The AWS Lambda environment [automatically retries twice on failure](https://aws.amazon.com/about-aws/whats-new/2019/11/aws-lambda-supports-max-retry-attempts-event-age-asynchronous-invocations/) for functions invoked from Cloudwatch rules, so deploying
+The AWS Lambda environment [automatically retries twice on failure](https://aws.amazon.com/about-aws/whats-new/2019/11/aws-lambda-supports-max-retry-attempts-event-age-asynchronous-invocations/)
-Slakkit to Lambda as described below is a nice way to get some free resilience.
+for functions invoked from Cloudwatch rules, so deploying Slakkit to Lambda as described below is a nice way to get some
+free resilience.

 ### Slack API Credentials
 Unless you plan to pass your Slack app's OAuth token directly as an env var, you **must** add it to AWS Secrets